 While Git works on your local machine, GitHub is a remote storage facility on the web for all your coding projects.
 This means that by learning Git, you will get to showcase your portfolio on GitHub!
-This is really important because almost all software development companies consider the ability to use Git as an essential skill for a modern web developer to have; having a portfolio will provide proof to future potential employers as to what you are capable of.
+This is really important because almost all software development companies consider using Git to be an essential skill for a modern web developer to have.
+Having a GitHub portfolio will provide proof to future potential employers as to what you are capable of.

-In this lesson we will briefly explore the history of Git, what it is and what it’s useful for.
+In this lesson, we will briefly explore the history of Git, what it is, and what it’s useful for.

-By the end of this lesson you should be able to:
+By the end of this lesson, you should be able to do the following:

 This section contains helpful links to other content.
 It isn’t required, so consider it supplemental for if you need to dive deeper into something.